-Many Americans are lucky enough to have a retirement savings plan through their employment.
-But if you don’t have that option, an Individual Retirement Account – or IRA – allows anyone with earned income to save for retirement.
+Many Americans are lucky enough to have a retirement savings plan through their employers.
+If you don’t have that option, an Individual Retirement Account – or IRA – allows anyone with earned income to save for retirement.
 And if you’re self-employed, you can use an IRA to create your own retirement plan.
 In addition, there are special rules that may allow a stay-at-home spouse to contribute to one as well.

 What are IRAs exactly?